 Who is Voices and Images:

-We formed Voices and Images to help people accomplish their goal of having a written life/personal history.
+Chip and Kathleen formed Voices and Images to help people accomplish their goal of having a written life/personal history.
 Voices refers to the future when our descendents can listen to us tell our stories written and preserved.
 Images mean saving and digitizing our family photos that provide a window into our past.
-Our Voices and Images allow us to share our lives with all of our descendants.
+Voices and Images makes it possible to share your life with all of your descendants.